 Measuring Your Sleeve Length

 If you need to rent from a traditional physical evening dress shop, measurements are essential.
 Fear not, for I have you covered.
 Below, you will find instructions for measuring sleeve length and formal shirts as accurately as possible to get the best results.
+We have a full guide on measuring sleeve length separately.

 Keep your shoulders relaxed and your arms at your sides.
 Place the tape measure on the edge of the shoulder (armhole) and measure straight down to the point where the wrist meets the hand.